leftPathGoat/CS15L-LabReport-4/README.md

   ````
  ![Image](LoginToIeng6.jpg)

-  -The git command clone the repository using ssh key at `git@github.com:leftPathGoat/lab7.git`.The previous setup from lab allows me to use SSH and HTTPS.
+  - The git command clone the repository using ssh key at `git@github.com:leftPathGoat/lab7.git`.The previous setup from lab allows me to use SSH and HTTPS.

 **Run the tests, demonstrating that they fail**
   ````